Ankush-Patil99/legal-RAG-eurlex/README.md

 - Total end-to-end latency: ~8.5 seconds

 Note: Latency measured on a single-request, end-to-end API run.
-Performance is hardware-, batch-size and configuration-dependent.
+Performance is hardware-, batch-size- and configuration-dependent.

 |